 Full-Time Student: A student who enrolls in and satisfactorily completes a minimum of 12 units during the term.
 This status is important for financial aid eligibility and other special program requirements.

-General Education/Breadth Requirements (GE): Courses that all students must satisfactorily complete to obtain a degree.
-GE requirements vary depending on the degree the student is seeking.
-Current lists are available at the Counseling Office, in the College Catalog, in the Schedule of Classes, and on the College website.
+General Education Requirements (GE): Courses that all students must satisfactorily complete to obtain an Associate or Bachelor's degree.
+GE requirements vary depending on the degree the student is seeking, whether or not the student is transferring, and the transfer destination.
+For a list of available General Education options and which majors they apply to, please see General Education Options in this catalog.
+Current GE lists are available in this catalog, at the Counseling Office, on the College website, and for transfer, also on assist.org.

-Good Academic Standing: For purposes of assigning enrollment priority; describes any student who has not been on academic or progress probation or dismissal for two consecutive terms.
-Students who are on probation for two consecutive terms will lose enrollment priority for the next term.
+Good Academic Standing: For purposes of assigning enrollment priority; describes any student who has not been on academic or progress notice or dismissal for two consecutive terms.
+Students who are on academic or progress notice for two consecutive terms will lose enrollment priority for the next term.

 Good Standing: Describes a student whose grade point average is a “C”(2.0) or better and the percentage of entries of W, I, NC, and NP has not reached or exceeded fifty percent (50%).